 - A study at the University of Kansas found that spending more time outdoors and less time with our electronic devices can increase our problem-solving skills and improve creative abilities.

 - Nature walks and other outdoor activities build attention and focus (Hartig,1991).
 There are pieces of evidence that indicate strong environmental connections to be related to better performance, heightened concentration, and reduced chances of developing Attention Deficit Disorder.

 - Nature walks benefit people suffering from depression (Shern et al., 2014).
 Studies have shown that people suffering from mild to major depressive disorders showed significant mood uplift when exposed to nature.
 Not only that, but they also felt more motivated and energized to recover and get back to normalcy (Berman, Kross, Kaplan, 2012).

 - Recent investigations reveal that being outdoors reduces stress by lowering the stress hormone cortisol.
 Besides that, it also makes us immune to allied problems like hypertension and tachycardia.

 How you choose to spend your time out of work can also fill your bucket.
 My childhood friend Pam Jahn has a volunteer role as a breeder caretaker for The Guide Dog Foundation and recently had nine Golden Lab pups born in her home.
 Even though I could not go to New York to see them, she kept me updated with the sweetest photos and they kept filling my bucket.

 How do you fill your bucket despite the craziness of work and life?
-There are challenges every day and need to make the best choices we can to fill our buckets in a positive, recharging way.
+There are challenges every day and we need to make the best choices we can to fill our buckets in a positive, recharging way.
 Notice on Monday if your bucket is full or if you needed more recharge over the weekend.
 Find ways during the week to keep your bucket filled even when work and life are chaotic.
-Please email me at [email protected] as I would love to hear how you filled your bucket this week.
+Please email me at email@example.com as I would love to hear how you filled your bucket this week.
 Every drop counts!